We Measured AI Adoption Across Hundreds of Engineers. Here's What We Found.

 AI tools enable meaningful async work at odd hours.
 An engineer working at 11 PM can use Claude to answer the questions they'd normally wait until morning to ask a teammate.
 AI-generated PR descriptions, commit summaries, and code review assistance mean that async collaboration carries less information loss.

-For distributed teams or teams spanning time zones, this is transformative.
+For distributed teams or teams spanning time zones, this compounds into a significant productivity multiplier.

 Why Most "AI Adoption" Measurements Are Useless